Vegetable Gardens in Fire Zones: Growing Food Safely in Fire Country

 The Bigger Picture

 A fire-wise vegetable garden is part of a whole-property approach to defensible space.
-It's not separate from your fire safety planning—it's integrated into it.
+It's not separate from your fire safety planning.
+It's integrated into it.

 When designed well, your vegetable garden becomes an asset: